cescalara/QCDNUM.jl/docs/src/notebook.md

 The simplest way to use the QCDNUM in the Jupyter notebook after the installation is

-- To create a virtual python environment
+- To create a virtual python environment with an ad-hoc name `myjuliav`
 ```
 [user@host workdirectory]$ python -m venv myjuliav
 ```